Arathi0727/House_of_Chic/README.md

 # House of Chic ✨

-A modern, responsive e-commerce website for luxury jewelry and fine accessories.
+A modern, responsive e-commerce website for luxury jewellery and fine accessories.

 ## 📋 Overview

-House of Chic is a sophisticated online jewelry boutique that offers an elegant shopping experience for jewelry enthusiasts.
-The website features a clean, modern design with easy navigation and comprehensive product showcasing, bringing the brilliance of fine jewelry to the digital space.
+House of Chic is a sophisticated online jewellery boutique that offers an elegant shopping experience for jewellery enthusiasts.
+The website features a clean, modern design with easy navigation and comprehensive product showcasing, bringing the brilliance of fine jewellery to the digital space.

 ## 🚀 Features